Jopp-gh/Obsidian-Dune84/README.md

 ### Slideshow

 - cleaner and bigger slideshow section for the core plugin **Slide**
-- most features added by this theme are incorporated (sidebox, picture callouts, etc)
+- most features added by this theme work in Slide (sidebox, picture callouts, etc)

 ### Pdf export

 - replace dark themed backgrounds with white, printer-friendly backgrounds
-- most features added by this theme are incorporated (sidebox, picture callouts, etc)
+- most features added by this theme work with pdf export (sidebox, picture callouts, etc)

 ### UI improvements